IIT-EnergySystemModels/oHySEM/README.md

 ``Simplicity and Transparency in Power Systems Operation and Planning``

 **oHySEM** is an open-source model distributed as a Python library, designed to provide optimal planning, operation, and management strategies for hybrid renewable electricity-hydrogen systems.
-It supports both stand-alone and grid-connected systems in participating in energy and hydrogen markets, ensuring the seamless integration of new assets and efficient system scheduling.
+It supports both stand-alone and grid-connected systems in participating in electricity and hydrogen markets, ensuring the seamless integration of new assets and efficient system scheduling.

 ## Table of Contents
 1. [Overview](#overview)